lukdav/RUD-Band/README.md

 ---

+## Bugs

+The heading blur (box-shadow) could not be styled using an id or class in the style.css file.
+The problem was resolved using a direct style on the element in the html files however this is not ideal and will be further investigated.

 ## Deployment

 This project was developed on [Gitpod](https://gitpod.io/) using the [VS Code](https://code.visualstudio.com/) IDE.
 It was committed to git and pushed to [Github](https://github.com/) using the built-in Gitpod function.